AbdixDev/My-Cute-Robot-Docs/tutorials/placeholder.md

 Here we gonna talk about the placeholder and its uses in our bot

 ## First, why do we need a placeholder?
-We have a big issue without placeholder, which is... dynamic behavior\
+We have a big issue without placeholder, which is... dynamic behavior

 Assume You want this behavior:
 ```
-When user send: hi
+When User send: hi
 Bot send: Hi @user
 ```
 Easy right?
 Alright let's try to make it\